Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Quantum operator algebras

 Suppose that $X$ is a TRO (i.e., a closed subspace of $B(H)$ closed under the ternary product $ab^*c$) which contains an element $v$ satisfying $xv^*v=vv^*x=x$ for all $x\in X$.
 Then it is trivial that $X$ becomes a unital C$^*$-algebra for the product $xv^*y$, involution $vx^*v$, and unit $v$.
 By comparison, the above result starts only with an operator space $X$ containing a distinguished element $v$ in the completely symmetric part of $X$ (defined below) having a unit-like property.
 This is to be expected since the result of \cite{BleRuaSin90} fails in the absence of a unit element.

 The main technique in the proof of this result is to use a variety of elementary isometries on $n$ by $n$ matrices over $A$ (most of the time, $n=2$) and to exploit the fact that isometries of arbitrary Banach spaces preserve the partial triple product.
 The first occurrence of this technique appears in the construction, for each $n$, of a contractive projection $P_n$ on $\kbta$ ($K$= compact operators on separable infinite dimensional Hilbert space) with range $M_n(A)$ as a convex combination of isometries.
 The completely symmetric part of $A$ is defined to be the intersection of $A$ (embedded in $\kbta$) and the symmetric part of $\kbta$.
 It is the image under $P_1$ of the symmetric part of $\kbta$.
 It follows from \cite{NeaRus03PJM} that the completely symmetric part of $A$ is a TRO, which is a crucial tool in this work.

-The completely symmetric part of an arbritary operator space $A$ is defined below.
 The binary product $x\cdot y$ on $A$ is constructed using properties of isometries on 2 by 2 matrices over $A$ and it is shown that the symmetrized product can be expressed in terms of the partial Jordan triple product on $A$.
+Specifically,